LGiki/PoDownloader/README.md

 Using `-t` or `--thread` to specify download threads, default download threads is `3`.

+## Log directory

+You can specify `--log` parameter to set the log directory.

+If you specify the `--log` parameter, the log file will be saved to the directory you specified.

+If you leave the `--log` parameter empty, no log file will be generated.

+Default value of `--log` is empty.

 # Configuration file

 If you don't want to specify parameters every time you run the program, you can save the parameters in a configuration file, the program will automatically load the parameters from the configuration file.